Samuel Provance: Congressional testimonies

 Sometime between September 3–17, 2004, Provance was sent to Washington D.C. to speak with members of the Senate Armed Services Committee and their staff, in preparation for a congressional hearing of Major General Fay's investigation.
 Initially his chain of command resisted the summons, but eventually were ordered by higher command to comply.
 It has not been made public what happened during these meetings.

-On February 14, 2006, Provance testified before Congress alongside Lieutenant Colonel Anthony Shaffer (intelligence officer) from the US Army, Michael German from the FBI, and Russell D. Tice from the NSA.
+On February 14, 2006, Provance testified before Congress alongside Lieutenant Colonel Anthony Shaffer from the US Army, Michael German from the FBI, and Russell D. Tice from the NSA.
 He testified that at his Article 15 proceeding in July 2005, he was threatened with up to ten years in military prison if he did not accept the terms of punishment.
 He accepted the terms, and for "disobeying a lawful order", he was demoted in rank.
 He also testified about many other things before unknown or not as detailed.
 Congressman Chris Shays (R-CT), the committee chairman, said to Provance, "I just want to say to you it takes a tremendous amount of courage with your rank to tell a General what they may not want to hear, and people like you will help move our country in the right direction.
 And so this full committee thanks you for what you have done."